jordonsc/dosa/docs/Building.md

 You must always first compile:

+    # Production build
     ./dosa compile door

+    # Debug build - lowers the log-level and the application won't begin until a serial monitor is listening
+    ./dosa compile-debug door

 > NB: the "door" app is wifi-enabled and will require wifi credentials; see below.